-- 1. The KELPA2 determines that a student scores "proficient" on the proficiency determination for two consecutive years. - 2.
+b. transitional the district has chosen to provide bilingual services for one year following a proficient KELPA2.
+During this year, service must be provided.
+The district will receive bilingual funding for a transitional student only if services are provided. for two consecutive years. - 2.
 BLT or SIT recommends that the student be exited from ESOL services after one year, due to reasons that are NOT a result limited English proficiency, but that are noted on a student's IEP. - 3.
 Parents withdraw their child from an ESOL program.